OpenZeppelin/openzeppelin-sdk/packages/docs/README.md

 ## Development setup

-To get a local preview of the site, run `npm run docs start`, and navigate to `http://localhost:8080`.
+To get a local preview of the site, run `yarn docs:watch`, and navigate to `http://localhost:8080`.

+## Updating the site

+Each version that is published on the site corresponds to a branch in this repository with a name like `release-docs/*`, for example `release-docs/2.6`.
+In order to update the site we have to update those branches.
+Avoid commiting directly to those branches; instead, commit the fixes to `master` and then `git cherry-pick` the commits over to the appropriate branch.

 ## Maintainers